Non-equilibrium multi-scale analysis and coexistence in competing first passage percolation: Introduction

 \subsection{First passage percolation in a hostile environment (FPPHE)}

-FPPHE is a natural random growth process with competition introduced by Sidoravicius and Stauffer~\cite{sidoravicius2019multi} to analyse a notoriously challenging random aggregation model called \emph{multiparticle diffusion limited aggregation} (MDLA) but emerged as an interesting model to analyse in its own right.
+FPPHE is a natural random growth process with competition introduced by Sidoravicius and Stauffer~\cite{sidoravicius2019multi} to analyse a notoriously challenging random aggregation model called \emph{multiparticle diffusion limited aggregation} (MDLA).
+Nonetheless, FPPHE is an interesting model to analyse in its own right, showing several phase transitions and a wide range of behaviour.
 In fact, most of the work in \cite{sidoravicius2019multi} is devoted to studying FPPHE, from which results about MDLA can be deduced.

 In FPPHE, there are two first passage percolation processes $FPP_1$ and $FPP_{\lambda}$ that compete for the occupancy of sites on $\mathbb{Z}^d$.
 Initially the $FPP_1$ process only occupies the origin, while, following a product of Bernoulli measures of parameter $p\in(0,1)$ on all other sites of $\Z^d$, we place \emph{seeds} from which the $FPP_{\lambda}$ will eventually attempt to grow.
 From these initial conditions, FPPHE evolves in time as follows.
 The $FPP_1$ process spreads through the edges of $\mathbb{Z}^d$ at rate $1$.
 This means that, for any given edge $e$, when the $FPP_1$ process occupies for the first time one of the endpoints of $e$, then after a random amount of time (that is distributed as an exponential random variable of rate 1), the $FPP_1$ process attempts to occupy the other endpoint of $e$, with the attempt being successful if and only if that endpoint is not already occupied by either process.
 The $FPP_{\lambda}$ process, in turn, does not initially spread but remains dormant.
 When either the $FPP_1$ or $FPP_{\lambda}$ process attempts to occupy a site that has a seed, the attempt fails and the seed is \emph{activated}, meaning that the $FPP_{\lambda}$ process then spreads from that seed through the edges of $\mathbb{Z}^d$ at rate $\lambda>0$.
 The other seeds remain dormant until they are activated.
 Once a site is occupied by either process, it is occupied by that process henceforth and thus $FPP_1$ and $FPP_{\lambda}$ are in competition for the occupancy of sites of $\mathbb{Z}^d$.